Europe and Middle East Region: Sarah Thomas

 Zoological Society of London

-After starting her zoo career at Blackpool Zoo in the North of England, Sarah joined the Zoological Society of London ( ZSL) in 2011 and her current role is the Head of Discovery and Learning.
-She leads the Discovery and Learning teams at ZSL London Zoo and ZSL Whipsnade Zoo to work on the following strategic areas: schools and other educational institutions, practical learning programmes, interpretation and engagement, inclusion, arts and culture, social dimensions of conservation, evaluation, visitor studies and social research.
+After starting her zoo career at Blackpool Zoo in the North of England, Sarah joined the Zoological Society of London (ZSL) in 2011 and her current role is the Head of Discovery and Learning.
+She leads the Discovery and Learning teams at ZSL London Zoo and ZSL Whipsnade Zoo to work on the following strategic areas: schools and other educational institutions, practical learning programmes, public engagement with conservation science, inclusion, community engagement, social dimensions of conservation, evaluation, visitor studies and social research.

-Sarah is an active member within the BIAZA (British and Irish Association for Zoos and Aquariums) and EAZA ( European Association of Zoos and Aquaria).
+Sarah is an active member within the BIAZA (British and Irish Association for Zoos and Aquariums) and EAZA (European Association of Zoos and Aquaria).
 She was the chair of the BIAZA Education Committee 2007-2013 and was invited to be the BIAZA representative on the UK Governments “Learning Outside of the Classroom” (Natural Environment) initiative.
 Responsibilities included inputting into consultations on White Papers, changes to National Curriculum and cross sector collaborations.
 She has been the chair of the EAZA Education Committee since 2012 and was the lead author on the new EAZA Conservation Education Standards which were published in 2016.
-In addition, Sarah is a long serving member of the BIAZA Research Committee and EAZA Conservation Committee.
-She has been trainer and facilitator on the numerous EAZA Academy training courses covering public engagement, interpretation and educational programming, informal learning environments, behaviour change, social and emotional aspects of learning and social dimensions of conservation.
+In addition, Sarah is a long serving member of the BIAZA Research Committee, EAZA Conservation Committee and EAZA Council.
+She has been trainer and facilitator on the numerous national and international training courses covering public engagement, interpretation and educational programming, informal learning environments, behaviour change, education strategy development, evaluation, social and emotional aspects of learning and social dimensions of conservation.

 January 2016 – Present Regional Representative (Europe/Middle East)